zilliztech/zdoc/docs/tutorials/authentication/cluster-credentials/cluster-credentials-console.md

 <Admonition type="info" icon="📘" title="Notes">

-The password will not be displayed again, so it's crucial to note it down and securely store it in an appropriate location.
+<p>The password will not be displayed again, so it's crucial to note it down and securely store it in an appropriate location.</p>

 </Admonition>